gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-This improves the likelihood of build cache hits when any zip file on the classpath is regenerated and only differs by unimportant values or comments.
-The most common case where this sort of normalization can be useful is with jar files, but it can be applied to any zip file on the classpath--such as aar, war, or apk files.
+This improves the likelihood of build cache hits when any ZIP file on the classpath is regenerated and only differs by unimportant values or comments.
+The most common case where this sort of normalization can be useful is with JAR files, but it can be applied to any ZIP file on the classpath--such as AAR, WAR, or APK files.

 See the [user manual](userguide/more_about_tasks.html#sec:meta_inf_normalization) for further information.
 Note that this API is incubating and will likely change in future releases as support is expanded for normalizing properties files outside of the `META-INF` directory.